12nomad/portfolio-webpack-boilerplate-deprecated/README.md

 ## DEPRECATED

 ### Images
-.Place all your images in src/img/...
+- Place all your images in src/img/...

 ### Vendor
-.In case you use vendor:
+- In case you use vendor:
 Replace the entry in webpack.common.js to
 // entry: {
 // main: "./src/index.js",